junglesta/wherenodoctor/__LAB/chapters/22-health-and-sicknesses-of-older-people.md

   - Anxiety and dif culty in breathing after exercise; asthma-like attacks that get worse when the person lies down (cardiac asthma).
   - A rapid, weak, or irregular pulse.
-  - Swelling of the feet— worse in the afternoons.
+  - Swelling of the feet worse in the afternoons.

 ### Treatment: